Rob-Mundy/p4-weddingapp/README.md

     + The [Edit Guest form](/static/images/edit_guest_form.png) displays guest details and their event preferences.
     + Crispy Forms handles the data validation to ensure compliance with the model's specifications (see [Full Testing](#full-testing) for details).
     + On submission, users are navigated back to the Guest list page.
+    + A modal will appear at the top of the screen displaying a message (success or otherwise).
   + USER STORY: Delete Guests - As a **Site User** I can **delete guests** so that **I can correct mistakes in a list of potential attendees**
     + Sites users are able to delete guests via the Edit Guest form detailed above.
     + To avoid any accidental guest deletions, users are presented with a screen asking "Are you sure you want to delete guest?"
     [Delete guest message](/static/images/delete_guest_prompt.png)
-    + Upon confirmation of request to delete, users are redirected to the Guest list page where their deleted guest will no longer exits.
+    + Upon confirmation of request to delete, users are redirected to the Guest list page where their deleted guest will no longer exist.
+    + A modal will appear at the top of the screen displaying a message (success or otherwise).

 ### Lighthouse